 Now we describe the selection criteria for the Catalog and Archive once photometry and bandmerging have been completed.
 These criteria were established to produce high reliability single frame photometry where the abundance of cosmic rays can contribute to false sources.
-Our future catalogs will include mosaic photometry in which cosmic rays will be removed before the photometry step.
-Then the source selection criteria can be relaxed allowing more sources and fluxes in the source lists.

 The Catalog is a more reliable list of sources, and the Archive is a more complete list both in number of sources and flux measurements at each wavelength (less nulling of fluxes).
-The main differences between the Catalog and Archive are 1) fluxes brighter than a threshold that marks a nonlinear regime are nulled (removed) in the Catalog; 2) sources within 2.0'' of another are culled (removed) from the Catalog, whereas the Archive allows sources as close as 0.5 from another; 3) sources within the PSF profile of a saturated source are culled from the Catalog but not the Archive; and 4) the Catalog has higher signal-to-noise thresholds and slightly more stringent acceptance criteria (e.g., number of detections in various bands).
+The main differences between the Catalog and Archive are 1) fluxes brighter than a threshold that marks a nonlinear regime are nulled (removed) in the Catalog; 2) sources within 2.0'' of another are culled (removed) from the Catalog, whereas the Archive allows sources as close as 0".5 from another; 3) sources within the PSF profile of a saturated source are culled from the Catalog but not the Archive; and 4) the Catalog has higher signal-to-noise thresholds and slightly more stringent acceptance criteria (e.g., number of detections in various bands).
 Users who want a more "bullet-proof" list and don't want to have to get as familiar with the source quality flags, or who will be doing the kind of analysis that does not allow for manual inspection of very many source Spectral Energy Distributions (SEDs), should use the Catalog.
 Users who want more complete SEDs and source lists, and are willing to invest time to understand the source quality flags, can make use of the Archive.
 This allows the use of lower limits for fluxes that are nearly saturated, more data points at lower signal-to-noise, more sources in crowded regions, and more sources in the wings of saturated sources.
 Using the source quality flag, these sources can be identified and should be more carefully inspected to verify their quality.
-Both Archive and Catalog users can improve the quality of their data by paying attention to the source quality flag (§5.1.6 and Appendix A), as well as other diagnostic information such as the close source flag (see $\S5.1.6$).
+Both Archive and Catalog users can improve the quality of their data by paying attention to the source quality flag (§5.1.6 and Appendix B), as well as other diagnostic information such as the close source flag (see $\S5.1.6$ ).